Are you looking for additional ways to protect your belongings and ensure the safety of your family?

 All things considered, hiring a professional is the best bet, and you might get a discount when you purchase and install from the same vendor.
 Ultimately, purchasing a high quality security door and securing a police-licensed install is the way to go.
 It will last for decades, and you won’t have to worry about break-ins, which will be a giant weight off your shoulders.

-If you’re looking for a supplier and installer of the very best security doors, then Perth Homeguard is the provider for you.
+If you’re looking for a supplier and installer of the very best security doors and security screen doors , then Perth Homeguard is the provider for you.
 We have been in business for 30 years and offer police-licenced installs of all our premium security doors.

 Our Australian-made security doors are bushfire tested and exceed all of the current regulatory standards.
 With a 10-year warranty and an unbeatable install, the prices for our security doors are a steal.